CSCI-1270-Staff/dev-environment/docker/README.md

 computer, without the overhead of a full virtual machine like VMware Workstation, VMware Fusion, or VirtualBox.

-It should be possible to do *all* CS 1270 assignments in the CS 1270 Docker container.
+It is advisable to do most CS 1270 assignments in the CS 1270 Docker container.

 Advantages of using a container environment with Docker: